SIGMA: An Efficient Heterophilous Graph Neural Network with Fast Global Aggregation

-\textbf{[Graph Heterophily and Homophily].} The heterophily and homophily indicate how similar the nodes in the graph are to each other.
-Typically, in the context of this paper, it is mainly determined by the node labels, i.e., which category a node belongs to.
-The homophily of a graph can be measured by metrics like node homophily \cite{geomgcn} and edge homophily \cite{h2gcn}.
-Here we employ node homophily defined as the average proportion of the neighbors with the same category of each node:
+\mypara{Graph Heterophily.} Graph homophily indicates how similar the nodes to each other with respect to node labels, while heterophily is the opposite~\cite{geomgcn,h2gcn}.
+Here we employ node homophily~\cite{geomgcn} defined as the average proportion of the neighbors with the same category of each node:

 $\mathcal{H}_{node}$ is in range $(0, 1)$ and homophilous graphs have higher $\mathcal{H}_{node}$ values closer to 1.
 Generally, high homophily is correlated with low heterophily, and vice versa.